 What is the relationship between the ability to reason demonstratively and the capacity to know?

 Naturalists, I showed in my doctoral work, must appeal to their status as members of a community of inquirers in order to count their own investigations “objective.”
-To examine the responsibilities that they thus incur, I have written a new article (forthcoming), “Taking Care with Quine’s ‘Don’t-cares.’”
-In it, I bring social epistemology to bear on Quine’s account of explication.
+I examine the responsibilities that they thus incur in “Taking Care with Quine’s ‘Don’t-cares.’”
+In this paper, I bring social epistemology to bear on Quine’s account of explication.
 To “explicate” a useful expression that lacks a clear referent, one shows how it may be taken to refer to something that is well understood.
 Quine dismissively uses the neologism “don’t-cares” to refer to any novel, unforeseen features of such substitutions, crediting it in passing to “computer-machine scientists.”
 In fact, Quine became aware of the neologism in grasping the significance that an algorithm he developed in the 1950s (now known as the Quine-McCluskey algorithm) had to computing.
 However, I explain that the computer science community has abandoned the “don’t-care” attitude in favor of an organizing principle that trades the individual programming freedom of its members for greater community coordination.
 In turn, I argue, explicators who take care with their suggested linguistic emendations by flagging them as revisable and anticipating how they may affect others’ inquiries better serve their naturalist community.

-In a third new project, “Modest Transcendental Externalism,” I examine Davidson’s account of the triangular relationship between speakers and the world they share.
+In one of the papers I am currently working on, “Modest Transcendental Externalism,” I examine Davidson’s account of the triangular relationship between speakers and the world they share.
 Davidson’s bold transcendental externalist view that talking with another person is necessary for the emergence of thought has been widely rejected.
 But what I call “modest transcendental externalism” seeks only to establish that believing oneself to have talked with others is necessary for thought.
 I defend this claim by showing how Davidson’s triangulation figure exposes that various solipsistic scenarios cannot be coherently entertained.
 From what I call Davidson’s “humanist” perspective—his insistence that the correct application of our concepts (such as “truth,” or, here, “knowledge of other minds”) is determined by our (human) use of those concepts—solipsistic scenarios need not be considered, because we cannot consider them.
 Humanism thus motivates Davidson’s own transcendental externalism, and explains his confident assertion that we can know other minds.
 But epistemologists unwilling to adopt Davidson’s humanism, I argue, must still confront modest transcendental externalism, which suffices to motivate a program that treats what we call “knowledge” as a fundamentally, not accidentally, social phenomenon.

 In addition to my main research program in epistemology, I have a side interest in examining how other areas of philosophical inquiry are shaped by the relationship between reasoning and knowing.
-My publication “Interpreting Disturbed Minds: Donald Davidson and The White Ribbon” (Film-Philosophy), for instance, explored the way that “mind” is used as a metaphor in film studies to think about the consistency of a filmic argument.
+My publication “Interpreting Disturbed Minds: Donald Davidson and The White Ribbon,“ for instance, explored the way that “mind” is used as a metaphor in film studies to think about the consistency of a filmic argument.
+I extend my investigation of how film represents the intelligibility of other minds in Could a Heptapod Act?
+Language and Agency in Arrival.
 I am also interested in the question of how environmental philosophers and philosophers of mind should think about beings with limited reasoning ability, such as animals and artificial intelligences.